vasu31dev/playwright-ts/README.md

 });
 ```

-In this example, we're testing a login functionality.
-We first navigate to the home page, then perform the login action, and finally verify if the login was successful.
+In this example, we are setting the page state and writing the spec file

+1. `setPage` function from `Pagesetup` file will set the page state before every each test and is imported to our spec files while excuting the tests.
+If you want to use Playwright page directly to write our tests, we can use `getPage` function from 'PageFactory' file.
 The page object is managed by the framework, and we can use the `setPage` and `getPage` functions to set and get the page state, ensuring that all of the pages operate on the same page object.

+2. We first navigate to the home page, then perform the login action, and finally verify if the login was successful.

 ### Page Objects